Why See Rent?

 Choreography by Marlies Yearby

-About Detroit Theater: We are an independent show guide with no affiliation to any venue or show.
-Some of the tickets offered for sale are resale tickets that may be priced above or below face value.
+About Detroit Theater: We are an independent show guide not a venue or show.
+We sell primary, discount and resale tickets and prices may be above or below face value.

 Next available performances